Novgorod Republic: Literature and literacy

 Chronicles are the earliest kind of literature known to originate in Novgorod, the oldest one being the Novgorod First Chronicle.
-Other genres appear in the 14th and 15th centuries: travel diaries (such as the account of Stephen of Novgorod's travel to Constantinople for trade purposes), legends about local posadniki, saints and Novgorod's wars and victories.
+Other genres appear in the 14th and 15th centuries: travel diaries (such as the account of Stephen of Novgorod's travel to Constantinople), legends about local posadniki, saints and Novgorod's wars and victories.
 The events of many byliny – traditional Russian oral epic poems – take place in Novgorod.
 Their protagonists include a merchant and adventurer Sadko and daredevil Vasily Buslayev.

 Over one thousand birch bark manuscripts have been discovered in the city of Novgorod during archaeological excavations since the 1950s.
 Archeologists and scholars estimate that as much as 20,000 similar texts still remain in the ground and many more burned down during numerous fires.
 As the manuscripts were written by laypeople in the vernacular language and consist of casual notes, it has been suggested that there was widespread literacy across large segments of urban society in medieval Russia; according to one estimate, 20% of the urban male population in Russian city-states were literate around the mid-13th century.
 Among the most notable manuscripts discovered were those written by a boy called Onfim, who lived in Novgorod in the 13th century.

 Novgorodian citizens from all class levels, from boyars to peasants and artisans to merchants, participated in writing these texts.
 Even women wrote a significant amount of the manuscripts.
 This collection of birch-bark texts consists of religious documents, writings from the city's archbishops, business messages from all classes, and travelogues, especially of religious pilgrimages.
 The citizens of Novgorod wrote in a realistic and businesslike fashion.
 In addition to the birch-bark texts, archeologists also found the oldest surviving Russian manuscript in Novgorod: three wax tablets with Psalms 67, 75, and 76, dating from the first quarter of the 11th century.
 The spread of literacy in Novgorod coincided with its rise as a power and the expansion of its hinterland.
 The decline in birch bark writing after the 15th century can be explained by the decrease in the city's political importance, the introduction of paper, as well as the creation of a sewer system in the 17th–18th centuries, which caused all organic layers in the city from the 16th century onward to decay.

-Old Novgorodian, a historical variety of Russian, was spoken in Novgorod.
+Old Novgorodian, a historical variety of Russian, was spoken and used in some literary texts.
 Michael Clanchy draws a distinction between Novgorod and Western Europe, where administrative literacy was promoted by the state: "In the Russian lands written forms of the vernacular were used by both clergy and laity and the emphasis on the agency of central government (as in Anglo-Norman England) was much less".
 Church Slavonic was restricted to religious texts, although the language could be found in certain secular texts, for example in birch bark manuscripts written by monks.